‘Bold And The Beautiful’ Spoilers For Week Of September 17: Bill Is Livid, Hope Feels Betrayed & Custody Fight

-Bold and the Beautiful spoilers for the week of September 17 reveals that Thorne Forrester (Ingo Rademacher) and Katie Logan (Heather Tom) will make their engagement news public, Hope Logan Spencer (Annika Noelle) and Steffy Forrester (Jacqueline MacInnes Wood) will quarrel over Sally Spectra (Courtney Hope), and Ridge Forrester (Thorsten Kaye) will make a visit to a judge.
+Bold and the Beautiful spoilers for the week of September 17 reveal that Thorne Forrester (Ingo Rademacher) and Katie Logan (Heather Tom) will make their engagement news public, Hope Logan Spencer (Annika Noelle) and Steffy Forrester (Jacqueline MacInnes Wood) will quarrel over Sally Spectra (Courtney Hope), and Ridge Forrester (Thorsten Kaye) will make a visit to a judge.

 Monday, September 17